Samdurp/Binance-Pump-and-Dump-Bot/README.md

 This bot will use a Discord bot to get a crypto currency name from Discord (signaled by a $) and place it into a txt file.
 The Python bot, which is run in parallel with the Javascript one, will take the crypto currency name output from the Javascript bot and use that as input, buying currency at the price and quantity specified by the user, and placing sell orders at either a minimum or maximum price for the crypto.

+Please excuse the rough/inappropriate variable names.
+This project was very quickly thrown together in a week to take advantage of the then-popular pump and dump Discord servers.

 To use:
 - Inside main.py, change variables to have the bot behave as you wish.
 Each one is commented so you can see what they do.
 - Input your Binance.com (NOT BINANCE.US) public and private keys into the relevant fields in main.py